Kristina01111000/WordPressTheme/README.md

 To do:

 	- learning php, current problem is in the header array
-		- it shows up but the the dropdown is not working
+		- partially fixed, it shows up but the the dropdown is not working
+		- also the titles are not pushed down, covered by header

 	- switch all files to php for wordpress